 Step 2: Enroll in a New Mexico-accredited Home Health Aide training class

-Step 3: Finish your HHA program and any state-mandated hands-on training hrs
+Step 3: Finish your NM HHA program and mandated hands-on training

-Naturally, passing your New Mexico accredited Home Health Aide training if you want to be a Home Health Aide is an absolutely vital step.
-And it is!
-After passing your training course, the New Mexico requires that a person train for 75 classroom hours and 16 clinical hours before becoming qualified for taking the New Mexico HHA certification exam.
+Once you pass your New Mexico accredited Home Health Aide training you will have to train for 75 classroom hours and 16 clinical hours before becoming qualified for taking the New Mexico HHA certification exam.

 Step 4: Pass the New Mexico HHA certification examination